LudvigOlsen/cvms/README.md

 R package: A set of functions for cross-validating gaussian and binomial regression models.

+NOTICE: Currently not working.
+Will be updated soon.

 By Ludvig R. Olsen and Benjamin Zachariae,
 Cognitive Science, Aarhus University.
 Started in Oct.
 2016